-Some District Attorneys are adding a "Harris Waiver" in recent plea agreements.
+District Attorneys are reacting strongly to this California Supreme Court case by adding a "Harris Waiver" in some recent plea agreements.
 This waiver is in reference to a different "Harris" case decided three years earlier.
 In Doe v.
-Harris (2013) 57 Cal.4th 64, 74, the California Supreme Court held that "the terms of the plea agreement can be affected by changes in the law" and also mentioned it was not "impossible" for a plea agreement to include a condition that it would remain "fixed" regardless of future amendments to the law.
+Harris (2013) 57 Cal.4th 64, 74, the California Supreme Court held that "the terms of the plea agreement can be affected by changes in the law."
+Yet, the Court also mentioned it was not "impossible" for a plea agreement to include a condition that it would remain "fixed" regardless of future amendments to the law.
 Id. at 71.

 Here is an example of what these "Harris Waivers" look like:

 "It is agreed that any direct or collateral consequences of this plea will remain fixed as of the date of the plea despite any future amendments to any relevant law, whether as a result of legislative change, judicial decision or otherwise.
 This agreement waives all future potential benefits of any legislative actions or judicial decisions or other changes in the law that may occur after the date of this plea, whether or not such future changes are specifically designed to provide pre- or post-conviction relief to any convicted defendants, and whether or not they are intended to be retroactive.
-This waiver expressly contemplates that the stipulated prison sentence of [# of years] shall remain fixed despite any future changes to legislation, judicial decisions, or otherwise."
+This waiver expressly contemplates that the stipulated prison sentence of [ # of years ] shall remain fixed despite any future changes to legislation, judicial decisions, or otherwise."

-"Harris Waivers" attempt to waive resentencing rights that people should be legally entitled to.
+These "Harris Waivers" attempt to waive resentencing rights that people should be legally entitled to.
+Historically, plea bargains are recognized by courts to be subject to change if the Legislature or voters amend state law.
 These waivers represent the danger of coercion (using force, threats, or undue pressure) in plea agreements, as many people are pressured into plea agreements by pretrial detention.
 These waivers also threaten the public interest if the intent of voters is being circumvented by legal fine print and evasive maneuvers.